Lovely veggie Nut balls in a tomato sauce

 Variations of nut balls in tomato sauce

-I usually made these with the bags of chopped nuts, which are mainly peanuts, until I noticed that the value salted peanuts are half the price.
+- I usually made these with the bags of chopped nuts, which are mainly peanuts, until I noticed that the value salted peanuts are half the price.
 I’ve also done them with nuts from the larder, I tend to buy lots at a time.
 So I’ve done walnuts, almonds, Brazil’s, and a mixture.
 All of which worked well.
-These particular ones were made using Brazil nuts.
+These particular ones were made using walnuts.

 - 1 onion 65p/500g 13p